ronnief1/ReRead/README.md

 # RetFiner: A Vision-Language Refinement Scheme for Retinal Foundation Models

+This is the official repository of the paper "RetFiner: A Vision-Language Refinement Scheme for Retinal Foundation Models", by Ronald Fecso, José Morano, Ursula Schmidt-Erfurth, and Hrvoje Bogunović, accepted for presentation at [MICCAI 2025](https://conferences.miccai.org/2025/en/).

 ## SOTA Fine-tuned weights
 If you want to skip the fine-tuning step and just want the retinal FM vision weights resulting from our refinement scheme: